-For this review I sampled the Crux Epicure Galant Toro which rested in my temperature and humidity controlled humidor for 3 months since the show.
+For this review I sampled the Crux Epicure Maduro Toro which rested in my temperature and humidity controlled humidor for 3 months since the show.

 There are two bands that adorn the cigar.
 The primary uses a black, gold, and white motif and includes the Crux logo in the center and the golden word “EPICURE” centered in a white background on the bottom.
-The secondary band is located directly below and identifies it as the “GALANT” in gold letters on a black background.
+The secondary band has since been removed due to the naming issue.

 Strangely, the cigar is basically void of pre-light aromas on the barrel and foot, so I quickly moved into the cold draw to see what it had to offer.
 OK, there is the flavor; pepper and butter.
 As I rolled it about the pepper grew on the lips and some fruit begins to show.
 This is what I expect from Crux!

 It was time to get the rest of the journey underway as I used my dual flame torch to warm the foot and take in the first pepper laden puffs of smoke.